383 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-Is 64Cu-SAR-bisPSMA safe for use in humans?
+What prior data suggests that 64Cu-SAR-bisPSMA is safe for use in PET scans?

 CP